kristintsk/Networking-for-Web-Developers/README.md

 - **Ping**\
 Ping is a way to test wheather the computer is able to send and receive web requests.
 Ping measures the round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source.
-     - Ping is simpler than HTTP, but HTTP is not based on ping.\
+     - Ping is simpler than HTTP, but HTTP is not based on ping.

 - **Traceroute/Tracert**\
 Traceroute shows all the hops involved in getting a traffic from client to a distant server - it will display the route, all the IP addresses of all the routers that it took for traffic to get there.
      - more advanced traceroute tool is MTR - it will repeatedly trace and can sometimes show different routes that traffic may take.

 - **NsLookup/dig**\
-The NsLookup tool allows you to query DNS servers for resource records.
-NsLookup queries the specified DNS server and retrieves the requested records that are associated with the domain name you provided.
+The NsLookup tool allows to query DNS servers for resource records.
+NsLookup queries the specified DNS server and retrieves the requested records that are associated with the domain name provided.
 These records contain information like the domain name’s IP addresses.
+     - Dig means **Domain Information Groper** and is a network administration command-line tool for querying DNS name servers.
+          - It is useful for verifying and troubleshooting DNS problems and also to perform DNS lookups and displays the answers that are returned from the name server that were queried.
+          - dig command replaces older tool such as nslookup and the host. dig tool is available in major Linux distributions.
+          - dig returns result that is more redable for scripts and is closer to the way that it's stored in the DNS server's configuration file.

 - **Resource monitor (Windows)**\
 Resource Monitor, a utility in Windows Vista and later, displays information about the use of hardware (CPU, memory, disk, and network) and software (file handles and modules) resources in real time.